JuliusAngwenyi/WeatherTest/README.md

 **Julius** *All calls to APIs are asynchronous meaning the page will not be blocked (have latency issues).
 This however can be improved by also introducing a timeout in future to cater for scenarios where it takes longer periods of time for APIs to respond*

 **Julius** *The test website does not have client side or server side user input validation.
 In the event the user doesn't specify a location, the APIs have been gracefully handled and the user will get no results.
 Instead it will be 0 Celsius and 0 Kph.
-This can be improved to show user friendly message.
+This can be improved to show user friendly message*